pmuens/awesome-serverless/README.md

 - [Serverless architectures with Mike Roberts](http://softwareengineeringdaily.com/2016/08/23/serverless-architecture-with-mike-roberts/) - Software Engineering Daily podcast about the Serverless architecture.
 - [Building a serverless architecture](https://www.youtube.com/watch?v=vXHkruxonm0) - Rackspace talk on how to build a serverless architecture on AWS.
 - [Serverless less server](https://speakerdeck.com/mhausenblas/serverless-less-server/) - Slides of the "Serverless less server" talk.
+- [How Serverless is reshaping AWS Lambda](http://thenewstack.io/how-serverless-is-reshaping-aws-lambda/) - Podcast with Austen Collins (creator of Serverless) about v1 of the Serverless Framework.

 ## Amazon AWS resources